MrMoose/CloudConnector/README.md

 Google cloud specific options that may or may not influence behavior in that impl.

 Note that the presence of the actor is affecting functionality during game runtime.
 It does not do anything during editor time.
+It does work PIE though.

 ### Development